kanatohodets/failure-mode/README.md

 could be useful for your needs: feel free to open issues for suggestions or comments.

 ##API
-### Images

-Adding/listing images

-(but just use the docker client for now, this isn't well-fleshed out yet)

-    POST /images/
-    GET /images

 ### Containers
 Note: any `<container id>` may be shortened to anything unambiguous, just like when using the docker client.